SamuelSwartzberg/flashcardifying_text_temp/ling/word-formation.md

 »⟮An inflectional paradigm⟯« is ⟮the complete set of forms=words⟯ that ⟮＿a lexeme＿⟯ ⟮can assume⟯ ⟮when ＿inflecting＿⟯ Sometimes, ⟮inflectional paradigm⟯ is (kinda falsely) used as ⟮a synonym⟯ of ⟮inflectional class⟯.
-»⟮An inflectional class⟯« is ⟮the set of ＿inflectional morphemes＿⟯ that unite a number of lexemes and inflectional paradigms because the inflectional paradigm of the lexeme can be deduced by knowing the lexeme, the inflectional class it belongs to, and the inflectional morpheme pattern of the inflectional class
+»⟮An inflectional class⟯« is ⟮the set of ＿inflectional morphemes＿⟯ such that ⟮one could generate⟯ ⟮＿the inflectional paradigm＿⟯ of ⟮lexemes falling under ⟮h-4;＿the inflectional class＿⟯⟯ ⟮using only⟯ ⟮the selfsame and the lexeme⟯.
-A »⟮typical inflectional class⟯« (my term) is an inflectional class that is used by a set of lexemes selected by a well-defined criterion (e.g. based on how it ends)
+A »⟮typical inflectional class⟯« (my term) is ⟮＿an inflectional class＿⟯ that ⟮unites the ＿inflectional paradigms＿⟯ of ⟮a set of lexemes⟯ ⟮selected by a well-defined criterion (e.g. based on how it ends)⟯
-»⟮An inflectional category⟯« is the subset of elements of a inflectional class that all realize a common grammatical feature category.
+»⟮An inflectional category⟯« is ⟮the subset of elements⟯ of ⟮＿a inflectional class＿⟯ that all ⟮realize a common ＿grammatical feature category＿⟯.
-»⟮The inflectional category set⟯« (my term) is the set of inflectional categories that exist realizing a common grammatical feature category. e.g. case, number
+»⟮The inflectional category set⟯« (my term) is ⟮the set of all ＿inflectional categories＿⟯ that ⟮realize a certain ＿grammatical feature category＿⟯. e.g. case, number
 ⟮＿A lexeme＿⟯ is »⟮defective⟯« if ⟮＿its inflectional paradigm＿⟯ ⟮lacks some of the forms⟯ of ⟮＿its inflectional class＿⟯. beware is a verb that is defective, as we can see by the fact that we can't say she bewares (of) the dog.